cristivlas/sturddle-2/README.md

 Sturddle 2 is a fork of my Sturddle Chess Engine (https://github.com/cristivlas/sturddle-chess-engine) with many bug fixes and a rewritten (and trained from scratch) neural network.

+The engine is a command-line program.
+You need a GUI (such as https://github.com/cristivlas/sturddle-view) to use it.

 ## Building the Engine

 Python (3.9 or higher) and a working C++ compiler are required.
 The compiler must support